All Products

 • Use resource groups or tags to limit the scope of operations.

-• Use more fine-grained resource ARNs instead of wildcard characters to grant permissions as needed.
+• Use fine-grained resource ARNs instead of wildcard characters to grant permissions as needed.

 4. Application role

-An application may also need to access Alibaba Cloud services, such as OSS and Simple Log Service (SLS).
-You must create a dedicated account or role for the application.
+Applications may also need to access Alibaba Cloud services such as OSS and Simple Log Service (SLS).
+Create a dedicated account or role for each application.
 Do not share accounts between users and applications, or between different applications:

-• Prohibit the application's account from logging on to the console.
+• Prohibit the application account from logging on to the console.

 • If your application is deployed on ECS (including container service), do not use an AccessKey.
-We recommend that you attach a RAM role to the instance to improve security.
+Attach a RAM role to the instance instead.

-• You need to create RAM accounts with the same permissions for multiple employees.
+• Multiple employees need RAM accounts with the same permissions.

-• You are concerned that employees may leak cloud platform credentials, such as AccessKeys or logon passwords.
+• Employees may leak cloud platform credentials such as AccessKeys or logon passwords.

-CloudSSO (Cloud Single Sign-On) is a multi-account unified identity management and access control service that Alibaba Cloud provides based on a resource directory (RD).
-It allows users to log on once with a single set of credentials and then access multiple cloud applications and services without re-entering their username and password.
-You can use CloudSSO to centrally manage users who use Alibaba Cloud in your enterprise.
-After you configure single sign-on (SSO) between your enterprise identity management system and Alibaba Cloud, you can centrally configure access permissions for all users to accounts in the RD.
+CloudSSO is a multi-account unified identity management and access control service based on a resource directory (RD).
+Users log on once with a single set of credentials and access multiple cloud applications without re-entering passwords.
+Use CloudSSO to centrally manage enterprise users on Alibaba Cloud.
+After configuring SSO between your enterprise identity management system and Alibaba Cloud, you can centrally assign access permissions across all RD accounts.

-• No cloud credentials required: Employees no longer need to know their Alibaba Cloud logon passwords or AccessKeys.
-This reduces the risk of credential leakage.
+• No cloud credentials required: Employees no longer need Alibaba Cloud logon passwords or AccessKeys, reducing credential leakage risk.

-• Unified identity authentication: Users log on with their internal enterprise accounts (such as company mailboxes or Active Directory (AD) accounts) and passwords for a seamless integrated experience.
+• Unified identity authentication: Users log on with internal enterprise accounts (such as company mailboxes or Active Directory accounts) for a seamless experience.

-• Centralized permission management: Use access configurations (Permission Sets) to centrally assign role permissions to users or user groups.
-Fine-grained control is supported.
+• Centralized permission management: Use access configurations to centrally assign role permissions to users or user groups with fine-grained control.

-• Support for standard protocols: Integrates with enterprise IdPs based on the SAML 2.0 protocol to ensure authentication security.
+• Standard protocol support: Integrates with enterprise IdPs based on the SAML 2.0 protocol.

-Check for operations performed by your Alibaba Cloud account
+Check operations performed by your Alibaba Cloud account

-2. Click the Security tab.
-Click the Avoid Using The Alibaba Cloud Account For Daily Operations (Account Security) check item.
-You can view instances where the Alibaba Cloud account was used to log on and manage cloud resources, and view the high-frequency operations of the Alibaba Cloud account.
+2. Click the Security tab, then click Use of RAM Users and RAM Roles for Functional Operations.
+View instances where the Alibaba Cloud account was used to log on and manage cloud resources, and view its high-frequency operations.

 ActionTrail